-The GitHub Actions MCP Server provides an interface for AI assistants to interact with GitHub Actions workflows through a Model Context Protocol (MCP) server.
-It enables complete workflow management, detailed analysis, and secure operations across multiple AI coding platforms.
+The GitHub Actions MCP Server provides an interface for AI assistants to manage GitHub Actions workflows through a standardized Model Context Protocol.
+It enables AI tools to list, view, trigger, cancel, and analyze GitHub Actions workflows.

 git clone https://github.com/ko1ynnky/github-actions-mcp-server.git